 - Cofactors: PS, calcium, polyphosphate

-- Facilitator: Thrombin-activatable fibrinolytic inhibitor (TAFI)
+- Facilitator: Thrombin-activatable fibrinolysis inhibitor (TAFI)

 The large amount of thrombin generated through amplification and propagation produces the fibrin clot and simultaneously prevents its dissolution (inhibition of fibrinolysis).
 Fibrin is generated from fibrinogen in two steps by large amounts of thrombin.
 First, there is the formation of the soluble fibrin monomer, which polymerizes and laterally associates to form a soluble fibrin network.
-Second, there is the stabilization of this network via crosslinking, which is achieved by activated Factor XIII.
+Second, there is the stabilization of this network via crosslinking, which is achieved by activated Factor XIII in the presence of ionized calcium.
 Fibrinogen consists of a duplex of α, β and γ chains.
 Each set of chains are linked together at one end, forming a molecule, consisting of two terminal ends (D domains) and a central (linked) E domain.
 Initially, the fibrinogen is cleaved at the E domain by thrombin to form soluble fibrin.
 This cleavage releases small peptides from the terminal ends of the α and β chains of fibrinogen, called fibrinopeptide A (from the α chain) and B (from the β chain).
 These peptides are used in humans as markers of thrombin generation.
 The cleavage of peptides (particularly fibrinopeptide A) allows soluble fibrin to spontaneously associate into long fibrils (fibrin polymer) by covalent associations between terminal (D) ends of each fibrin monomer.
 Each polymer is also associated loosely with adjacent polymers.
 The fibrin polymer network is then stabilized by the enzyme, FXIII, which is activated by thrombin.
 Factor XIIIa crosslinks the γ chains of the terminal (D) ends of each fibrin monomer within each polymer, creating the neo-epitope D-dimer in the process.
 Factor XIIIa also crosslinks adjacent fibrin polymers through their α chains, forming a three-dimensional crosslinked network.
-At the same time that thrombin is forming fibrin, it is also activating an inhibitor of fibrinolysis called thrombin-activatable fibrinolytic inhibitor or TAFI.
+At the same time that thrombin is forming fibrin, it is also activating an inhibitor of fibrinolysis called thrombin-activatable fibrinolysis inhibitor or TAFI.
 Thus, as the fibrin clot is developing, fibrinolysis is inhibited preventing its breakdown.
 Fibrin incorporates within and stabilizes the primary platelet plug and is also important for binding the platelet plug to the injured vessel wall.

 Factors affecting fibrin clot formation